-Text: The text is Linear Algebra by Jim Hefferon, available free at http://joshua.smcvt.edu/linearalgebra/.
-This book is also available in printed form from Lulu press for \$26.
+Text: The text is Introduction to Linear Algebra, 3rd edition, by Gilbert Strang, Wellesley-Cambridge Press.
 Additional materials will be available on class web site or handed out.
-Also recommended are Schaum's Outline Linear Algebra by Lipschutz, and Linear Algebra by Gilbert Strang.
-You may not use the electronic form in class, as such readers are usually wifi capable, and that is not allowed during class time.
-We will cover the entire text, with some omissions; some other material will also be provided.
+Also recommended is Schaum's Outline Linear Algebra by Lipschutz.
+You may not use an electronic form of the text during class, as wifi capable devices are not allowed during class time.
+We will cover chapters 1-9, with some omissions; some other material will also be provided.

-Homework: all checked problems 🗸 unless otherwise noted.
+Homework: all checked problems $\checkmark$ unless otherwise noted.
 Homework sections will be posted at class web site above.